se-rwth/se-rwth.github.io/_pages/research/Energy-Management.md

 ## Key Statements

-1. We defined a practically used DSL for modelling structure and functionality of buildings and facilities using MontiCore.
+1. We defined a practically used DSL for modeling structure and functionality of buildings and facilities using MontiCore.
 2. Specification and analysis for buildings, closing the loop in the lifecycle of a building.